ellysh/bash-programming-from-scratch/manuscript/BashScripting/loop-operators.md

 done < "contacts.txt"
 ```

-This loop prints all lines of the contact file.
+This loop prints all lines of the contacts file.

 There is the last step left to finish your script.
-You should write the `name` and `contact` variables to the array on each iteration.
+You should write the `name` and `contact` variables to the associative array on each iteration.
 The `name` variable is the key and `contact` is the value.

 Listing 3-22 shows the final version of the script for reading the contacts from the file.